kibasnowpaw/E-hentai-Downloader1.0/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the `LICENSE` file in the repository for details.

----

-If there are any specific details or sections you'd like to be added or modified based on the repository's content, please let me know!
+## Important Notes

+- Using a VPN can make the connection unstable and may result in timeout errors.
+- Malwarebytes or similar security software may block some connections it deems unsafe, which can also lead to timeouts.